bjornsiv/place_data/README.md

 Expect long run times

 ## Python and requirements
 This project requires Python 3.10.4, and the additional libraries will be in 'requirements.txt'.
-The project is made in Jupytur notebook.
+The project is made in Jupyter notebook.

-You will need to run the command 'pip -r requirements.txt' to install all additional libraries
+You will need to run the command 'pip -r requirements.txt' to install all additional libraries into your enviroment

 ## Project structure

-**Results** The results will be printed to a csv file in './tmp/results'.
+**Results** The results will be printed to csv files in './results'.

-**Chunks** The chunks will be printed to csv files in './tmp/split_csv_pandas'.
+**Chunks** The chunks will be printed to csv files in './tmp/'.